 Our most up-to-date evidence comes from the Fifth International Consensus Conference on Concussion in Sport held in Berlin, Germany in October 2016.
 Parachute worked closely with concussion experts from across Canada to understand the evidence and what it means for concussion prevention, recognition and management.
 We developed the Canadian Guideline on Concussion in Sport in 2017 to help all Canadians understand the best approach to concussion.

-In phase 1 of the project, we:
+In phase 1 of the project, which went to June 2018, we:

 - Published the first-ever Canadian Guideline on Concussion in Sport.